 US: This method, based on carrying out initial research and incorporating the development process as an integral part of each project, is a situational one.
 What kind of situation were you faced with when you first started working on the concept for this university magazine?

-RJ: The Zeppelin University wanted to start a magazine that would replace their biannual activities and research report, so that these activities, discourses, and ideas could be communicated and reflected upon in a more immediate and new way.
+RJ: The Zeppelin University wanted to start a magazine that would replace their biannual report on activities and research, so that these activities, discourses, and ideas could be communicated and reflected upon in a more immediate and new way.
 After some initial brainstorming, I was asked to come up with a concept from an artistic perspective and to implement it together with a team from the university and their graphics design agency.
-I wanted to create a magazine that would act as infrastructure, both in terms of providing information from the university and that would serve as a platform for all kinds of contributions and interventions from authors and artists outside the university community.
+I wanted to create a magazine that would act as infrastructure, both in terms of providing information from the university and one that would serve as a platform for all kinds of contributions and interventions from authors and artists outside the university community.
 First and foremost, the magazine would provide space for visual exploration and experimentation.
-The first issue is just the beginning – there will be more experimentation in upcoming issues.
+The first issue is just the beginning - there will be more experimentation in upcoming issues.

 US: An experimental examination of publication formats often leads to very specific and often surprising results.
 Two examples are your collaborations with the artsprogram that led to the 2009/2010 "Logbuch" and the "Cicerone" art guide.
 As an artist, what was most important to you in the design of the magazine?

-RJ: The content of this magazine is organized differently than is usual in an academic magazine.
+RJ: The content of this magazine is organized differently than what is usual in an academic magazine.
 For example, the sections dedicated to academic research and general-interest articles are separate from one another, and they look different as well.
 The research section has space for footnotes, and the section for articles and reports integrates images in a unique way.
-This visually clarifies expectations for the content of the two sections, increases self-reflection , and allows these two sections to evolve independently from one another.
-Within this concept, it’s similarly important that the design of auf is independent from the university’s own corporate design.
-However, it’s also important that the publication and its design profile be easily recognizable.
+This clarifies expectations for the content of the two sections visually, increases self-reflection, and allows these two sections to evolve independently from one another.
+Within this concept, it's similarly important that the design of auf is independent from the university's own corporate design.
+However, it's also important that the publication and its design profile be easily recognizable.
 The layout and the fonts used are therefore distinct, and in addition to the look and feel of the material, each issue has a special cover; this gives each issue its own character.
-I developed procedures for editorial elements and aesthetic interventions, and these will be a part of future issues as a way to facilitate how readers access information that is presented in an artistically and aesthetically “amplified” way.
+I developed procedures for editorial elements and aesthetic interventions, and these will be a part of future issues as a way to facilitate how readers access information that is presented in an artistically and aesthetically "amplified" way.

 US: The magazine is divided into a research section and a section devoted to reports on life at the university, and the two differ visually.
 What criteria determined what the differences in design would be?

 RJ: The concept behind the magazine includes the idea of integrating art as a contribution to research and as a commentary on the topics addressed.
 The visual artistic elements in the magazine (in the first issue, these were drawings) are a part of the research section, and therefore serve to complement those articles in a critical and aesthetically amplified way without being just illustrations or merely ornamental.
 This artistic approach will be reflected in future issues, too, when other artists are invited to contribute.
 This means that scientific and scholarly research articles will be on par with the works of art (which will vary in form).
 Both are ways of striving for knowledge.
-The first part of the magazine serves as the area for artistic images; it provides space for visual works and has a variable text grid.
+The first part of the magazine serves as the area for artistic images; it provides space for visual works and has a variable layout grid.
 The other part, the section featuring articles on life at the university, was given a dynamic, expressive and independent quality by the way we designed the photo and color fields.
 These are fragmented, Z-shaped elements, and they can also be used within other types of media.

 US: The photo spread of drawings is certainly considered to be art before all other aesthetic elements of the magazine.
 And yet, this art is not typical of your style.
 Why did you decide to use the medium of drawing?